alpkayaMSFT/powerbiembed-naturallanguage-to-dax/README.md

 ### Sample Business Questions

+**Adventure Works Dataset Queries:**
-- "What is the total revenue for 2023?"
+- "What is the total revenue for 2013?"
-- "Show me sales by product category"
+- "Show me sales by country"
-- "Which regions had the highest growth?"
+- "Which product categories had the highest sales?"
-- "What is the average order value by month?"
+- "What is the average order value by year?"
+- "Compare sales between United States and Canada"
+- "Show me the top 10 customers by revenue"

 ## 🔧 Semantic Model Requirements